prnk04/PulsePlay/README.md

-# PulsePlay
-Cross-Platform Music player app developed using React Native Expo
+### PulsePaly

+Cross-platform music player app which lets you stream royalty-free music.
+Developed using React Native Expo, it povides a sleek and intuitive user interface design, allowing users to seamlessly browse and play royalty-free music across various genres while managing personalized playlists efficiently.

+## Note: This is still work in progress